 Episode 4 - Lost But Not Forgotten

-Taking the title of the series, the final instalment, directed by Stuart Hackshaw, focuses on the little known story of the St Kildans, who in 1930 were forced to evacuate their remote island home, severing an ancient tie and bringing to an end an incredible story of survival.
+Taking the title of the series, the final instalment, directed by Stuart Hackshaw, focuses on the little known story of the St Kildans.
+In 1930, the small community were forced to evacuate their remote island home, severing an ancient tie and bringing to an end an incredible story of survival.